crytic/echidna/README.md

 ### Crash course on Echidna

-Our [Building Secure Smart Contracts](https://github.com/crytic/building-secure-contracts) repository contains a crash course on Echidna, including examples, lessons and exercises.
-You should [start here](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/echidna#echidna-tutorial).
+Our [Building Secure Smart Contracts](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/echidna#echidna-tutorial) repository contains a crash course on Echidna, including examples, lessons and exercises.

-## Limitations and known issues
+### Limitations and known issues

 EVM emulation and testing is hard.
 Echidna has a number of limitations in the latest release.
 Some of these are inherited from [hevm](https://github.com/dapphub/dapptools/tree/master/src/hevm) while some are results from design/performance decisions or simply bugs in our code.
 We list them here including their corresponding issue and the status ("wont fix", "in review", "fixed").
 Issues that are "fixed" are expected to be included in the next Echidna release.